Multilingual Vision-Language Models, A Survey: Multilingual Vision-Language Benchmarks

 \subsection{Detailed Benchmark Overview}

-\paragraph{MARVL}
+This section comments on the details of the benchmarks presented in Table~\ref{tab_mm_ml_benchmarks} that we summarized in the previous section.
+They are listed roughly in chronological order.

+\paragraph{MARVL.}

-The Multicultural and Multilingual Visual Language (MARVL) dataset, introduced by \citet{liu-etal-2021-visually}, is an evaluation benchmark designed for visual-language reasoning.
-Unlike other datasets that were translated from original English datasets, MARVL was independently developed for five languages, focusing on cultural awareness: Turkish, Swahili, Chinese, Indonesian, and Tamil.
-The dataset consists of image-text pairs, where, given two ordered images and a textual hypothesis, models must determine whether the hypothesis is true or false.
+The Multicultural and Multilingual Visual Language (MARVL) dataset, by \citet{liu-etal-2021-visually}, evaluates visual language reasoning, i.e., the classification of the logical agreement between an image and a sentence.
+Unlike other datasets translated from original English datasets, MARVL was independently developed for five languages, with a focus on cultural awareness: Turkish, Swahili, Chinese, Indonesian, and Tamil.
+The dataset consists of image-text pairs where, given two ordered images and a textual hypothesis, models must determine whether the hypothesis is true or false.

-\paragraph{XVNLI}
+\paragraph{XVNLI.}

-Part of the IGLUE collection \citep{bugliarello2022}, the Cross-lingual Visual Natural Language Inference (XVNLI) dataset extends the task of natural language inference (NLI) into the multimodal and multilingual world.
-The dataset builds upon the Stanford Natural Language Inference (SNLI) corpus \citep{bowman-etal-2015-large}, its multimodal version \citep{xie2019visual}, incorporating images from Flickr30k \citep{young-etal-2014-image} and its multilingual version (XNLI) \citep{agic-schluter-2018-baselines}, covering 3 more languages by translating the original English sentences.
-The task involves classifying relationships between an image and two textual hypotheses into entailment, neutral, or contradiction categories.
+Part of the IGLUE collection \citep{bugliarello2022}, the Cross-lingual Visual Natural Language Inference (XVNLI) dataset extends the task of natural language inference (NLI) into the multimodal, multilingual domain.
+The dataset builds upon the Stanford Natural Language Inference (SNLI) corpus \citep{bowman-etal-2015-large} and its multimodal version \citep{xie2019visual}.
+XVNLI \citep{agic-schluter-2018-baselines} covers 4 additional languages (Arabic, Spanish, French, and Russian) by translating the original English sentences.
+The task involves classifying the relationships between an image and two textual hypotheses as entailment, neutral, or contradiction.
+One sample is depicted in Figure~\ref{fig:xvnli_sample}.

-\paragraph{xGQA}
+\paragraph{xGQA.}

 Derived from the English-only GQA dataset \citep{hudson_2019_CVPR}, xGQA introduces a multilingual visual question answering benchmark.
-The test set has been manually translated into eight languages.
+The test set has been manually translated into seven mostly high-resource languages.
 It contains visually grounded questions that models must answer using a predefined set of approximately 2000 labels.
-Unlike most other IGLUE subsets, xGQA includes an extensive training set, totaling 2.4M sentences and 85k unique images.
+Unlike most other IGLUE subsets, xGQA has a relatively large training set, totaling 2.4 million sentences and 85,000 unique images.

-\paragraph{xFlickrCo}
+\paragraph{xFlickrCo.}

 The xFlickrCo dataset, also a part of the IGLUE benchmark \citep{bugliarello2022}, is an evaluation set designed for cross-lingual image-text retrieval.
 It consists of 2k images, equally sourced from the Flickr30k dataset \citep{young-etal-2014-image} and the COCO \textit{Karpathy split} \citep{lin2014COCO, karpathy_2015_CVPR}.